bridgetower/smartcontracts/marketplace/test/test.md

 ## ERC1155BridgeTower

+1. `setSecuritizeRegistryProxy`:

+   - ✅ should fail if not an owner is trying to set a new securitize registry proxy;
+   - ✅ should fail if an owner is not whitelisted and is trying to set a new securitize registry proxy;
+   - ✅ should fail if a new securitize registry proxy is not a contract;
+   - ✅ should set a new securitize registry proxy by a whitelisted owner.

+2. `setContractsRegistryProxy`:

+   - ✅ should fail if not an owner is trying to set a new contracts registry proxy;
+   - ✅ should fail if an owner is not whitelisted and is trying to set a new contracts registry proxy;
+   - ✅ should fail if a new contracts registry proxy is not a contract;
+   - ✅ should set a new contracts registry proxy by a whitelisted owner.

+3. `__ERC1155BridgeTower_init`:

+   - ✅ should fail if a contract is already initialized.

+4. `__ERC1155BridgeTowerUser_init`:

+   - ✅ should fail if a contract is already initialized.

+5. `mintAndTransfer`:

+   - ✅ should fail if not a whitelisted wallet is trying to mint and transfer tokens;
+   - ✅ should fail if a whitelisted wallet is trying to mint and transfer tokens to not whitelisted wallet;
+   - ✅ should mint and transfer tokens by a whitelisted owner.

+6. `transferFromOrMint`:

+   - ✅ should fail if not a whitelisted wallet is trying to transfer or mint tokens;
+   - ✅ should fail if FROM is not a whitelisted wallet;
+   - ✅ should fail if TO is not a whitelisted wallet;
+   - ✅ should transfer or mint tokens by a whitelisted owner.

+7. `safeTransferFrom`:

+   - ✅ should fail if not a whitelisted wallet is trying to transfer tokens;
+   - ✅ should fail if FROM is not a whitelisted wallet;
+   - ✅ should fail if TO is not a whitelisted wallet;
+   - ✅ should transfer tokens;
+   - ✅ should fail if user is trying to transfer more than unlocked tokens amount;
+   - ✅ should lock proper amount of tokens;
+   - ✅ should unlock proper amount of tokens.

+8. `safeBatchTransferFrom`:

+   - ✅ should fail if not a whitelisted wallet is trying to transfer tokens in batch;
+   - ✅ should fail if FROM is not a whitelisted wallet;
+   - ✅ should fail if TO is not a whitelisted wallet;
+   - ✅ should transfer tokens in batch;
+   - ✅ should fail if user is trying to transfer more than unlocked tokens amount;
+   - ✅ should fail if user is trying to transfer more than unlocked tokens amount in one of transferred tokens in a batch;
+   - ✅ should unlock proper amount of tokens;
+   - ✅ should unlock proper amount of tokens in one of transferred tokens in a batch.

+9. `unlock`:

+   - ✅ should fail if not a whitelisted wallet is trying to unlock tokens;
+   - ✅ should fail if whitelisted user is trying to unlock tokens for not a whitelisted user;
+   - ✅ should not unlock tokens if nothing to unlock;
+   - ✅ should unlock proper amount of tokens.

+10. `getLockedAmount`:

+    - ✅ should return proper locked amount - 1;
+    - ✅ should return proper locked amount - 2;
+    - ✅ should return proper locked amount - 3.

+11. `getUnlockableAmount`:

+    - ✅ should return proper unlockable amount - 1;
+    - ✅ should return proper unlockable amount - 2;
+    - ✅ should return proper unlockable amount - 3.

+12. `getLocksInfo`:

+    - ✅ should return proper locks info.

+13. `updateAccount`:

+    - ✅ should fail if not a whitelisted wallet is trying to update the account;
+    - ✅ should update the account by a whitelisted user.

+14. `setBaseURI`:

+    - ✅ should fail if not a whitelisted owner is trying to set a new base URI;
+    - ✅ should set a new base URI by a whitelisted owner.

+15. `setApprovalForAll`:

+    - ✅ should fail if not a whitelisted user is trying to set approval for all;
+    - ✅ should set approval for all by a whitelisted user.

+16. `addMinter`:

+    - ✅ should fail if not a whitelisted owner is trying to add a new minter;
+    - ✅ should add a new minter by a whitelisted owner.

+17. `removeMinter`:

+    - ✅ should fail if not a whitelisted owner is trying to remove a minter;
+    - ✅ should remove a minter by a whitelisted owner.

+18. `transferOwnership`:

+    - ✅ should fail if not a whitelisted owner is trying to transfer ownership;
+    - ✅ should fail if a whitelisted owner is trying to transfer ownership to a non-whitelisted user;
+    - ✅ should transfer ownership.

+19. `renounceOwnership`:

+    - ✅ should fail if not a whitelisted owner is trying to renounce ownership;
+    - ✅ should renounce ownership by a whitelisted owner.

+## ERC1155BridgeTowerBeacon

+1. `constructor`:

+   - ✅ should deploy a new beacon properly.

+2. `upgradeTo`:

+   - ✅ should fail if not a whitelisted owner is trying to upgrade an implementation address;
+   - ✅ should fail if not an owner is trying to upgrade an implementation address;
+   - ✅ should upgrade to a new implementation properly.

+3. `renounceOwnership`:

+   - ✅ should fail if not a whitelisted owner is trying to transfer ownership;
+   - ✅ should fail if a whitelisted owner is trying to transfer ownership to a non-whitelisted user;
+   - ✅ should transfer ownership.

+4. `transferOwnership`:

+   - ✅ should fail if not a whitelisted owner is trying to renounce ownership;
+   - ✅ should renounce ownership by a whitelisted owner.

+## ERC1155BridgeTowerFactoryC2

 1. `addPartner`:

    - ✅ should fail if not a whitelisted wallet is trying to add a new partner;